AlphaStoic/Poly-Voxels/README.md

 ![Poly-Voxels-26-10-2023](https://github.com/AlphaStoic/Poly-Voxels/assets/149120746/eab802e3-9bdc-4df2-809b-5a6fff7180ca)
 # Poly_Voxels Credits
-Used BSL V5.0 (www.bslshaders.com/), originally made by "Capttatsu".
+Used Kappa Shaders ([www.bslshaders.com/](https://www.curseforge.com/minecraft/shaders/kappa-shader-by-rre36)), originally made by "RRe36".
 All credits must go to him.
-I modified BSL and added Voxelization, based on and inspired by: "Soft Voxels" and "Rethinking Voxels".
+I modified Kappa and added some nice things!

 # What i modified?
-Added **Voxelization, some better lights, and some custom changes.**
+I cant say so much, you need to **_Test it!_**

 # Credits
-Used BSL V5.0, originally made by "Capttatsu".
+Used Kappa Shaders, originally made by "RRe36".
 All credits must go to him.
 I really dont want credits, but if you want to showcase this, or simply play, remember my Name!
 AlphaStoic, or only Alpha.

 # Questions